HNK Rijeka: Support

+The club reported a record 18,439 members during the 2025–26 season, an increase of approximately 2,500 from the previous season.

 Rivalries

 Rijeka's greatest rivalry nowadays is with Hajduk Split.
 Since 1946, the Adriatic derby has been contested between the two most popular Croatian football clubs from the Adriatic coast.
 Other rivalries exist with major clubs in Croatia like Dinamo Zagreb and a milder with Osijek.
-The primary regional derby is with Istra Pula.
+The primary regional derby (Derby della Učka) is with Istra Pula.
 The origins of the Rijeka–Pula rivalry date back to the clashes between Fiumana and Grion Pola since the late 1920s.
 The city derby with Orijent is probably the oldest, with its roots in the clashes between CS Olimpia and CS Gloria against Orijent and the other more successful in those early years Sušak-based club, Victoria.